 For example, your child might not be able to say ‘hello’ when someone greets her or look at someone when they’re talking.
 Perhaps you or your child can’t go places because of her shyness.

-Children who show shyness might also show signs of anxiety in social situations, such as parties, playdates, school and sporting activities.
+Children who show shyness might also show signs of anxiety in social situations, like parties, playdates, school and sporting activities.
 They might also talk about feeling lonely, and show signs that they want more friends but don’t know how to get past their shyness.

 If your child’s shy behaviour is interfering with his performance at school, or impacting on his friendships, this is a sign that it’s becoming a problem.